Distributed-System-Course/Django-Eureka-Microservice-Demo/README.md

 You should say a new instance named `MYAPPLICATION` on Eureka if success.

 To automatically register the server to Eureka, one can put the code into [manage.py](./manage.py) like the demo did.
 Be sure to run it before `main` function in [manage.py](./manage.py).
-You can also refer to [commit 610965d](./commit/610965d) in this repository.
+You can also refer to commit `610965db` in this repository.

 [py-eureka-client]: https://github.com/keijack/python-eureka-client/